-The VSS system model supports a number of different architectures, including standard array geometry configurations such as lattice (rectangular/triangular) and circular (with multiple concentric circles), as shown in Figure 9.
+The VSS system model supports a number of different architechf-praxis 11/2019 79 tures, including standard array geometry configurations such as lattice (rectangular/triangular) and circular (with multiple concentric circles), as shown in Figure 9.
+Custom configurations such as multi-panel arrays and pseudo-random arrays are also available within VSS (Figure 10).